We bring people together in meaningful ways.

 This tour's focus is ArtPrize, the world's largest contemporary art contest--celebrating its tenth year.
 We'll also explore a variety of other Grand Rapids museums, collections, public art and architecture.

 Our plans include lots of art, behind-the-scenes tours, collection visits, great food, and shopping in cool neighborhoods, plus opportunities to meet notable ArtPrize Artists from around the world as well as Grand Rapidian creative leaders.
-This tour will be offered to benefit Grand Rapids Art Museum.
-Pre-register now to ensure that you receive details and registration instructions in timely fashion.

 Come spend 14 days experiencing the hospitality of ethnic Sherpas and Tibetan Buddhist Monasteries in the Mt Everest region of Nepal and in the capital city, Kathmandu (KTM).
 This will be an awesome lifetime experience.

 This tour will center around the Sherpa/Buddhist Mani Rimdu festival and taking advantage of the usually excellent / clear fall weather.
 Although most of the time our group will be at the new “Kyirmu" Sherpa Lodge at 8,000 ft (similar altitude to Santa Fe, NM), we will transport you to the Chiwong Monastery (the site of the festival) ~12,000 ft where we’ll attend the festival celebrating the founding of Buddhism in Nepal, made all the more magical by the full moon

 This eight day / seven night fall tour will center around the enchanting cultural and natural riches of Western Bhutan.

 Dorji, our wonderful guide, is originally from a small town in Eastern Bhutan, has a background in environmental conservation, and worked as project coordinator for the Guinness-recognized Bhutan photo-documentary "Largest Book in the World".